-(9) Send a request for review and adjustment of a child support order to another state within twenty days of determining that a request for review and adjustment should be sent to the other state including any needed information from the requestor;
+(9) Send a request for review and adjustment of a child support order to another jurisdiction within twenty days of determining that a request for review and adjustment should be sent to the other state, including any needed information from the requestor;

 (10) Distribute and disburse any support collections received;

-(12) Instruct the responding agency to close its interstate case and to stop any withholding notice the responding agency has sent to an employer before the CSEA sends a withholding notice, unless the two states reach an alternative agreement on how to proceed; and
+(12) Instruct the responding agency to close its intergovernmental case and to stop any withholding notice the responding agency has sent to a payor before the CSEA sends a withholding notice, unless the two jurisdictions reach an alternative agreement on how to proceed; and

 (13) When the CSEA has closed its case and has not notified the responding agency to close its corresponding case, the CSEA shall make a diligent effort to locate the obligee, including use of the federal parent locator service and the state parent locator service, and accept, distribute and disburse any payment received from a responding agency.